FREQUENTLY ASKED QUESTIONS (FAQs)

 However, these fees are all that is required to give to the church.

---> A donation to Bristol Academy, per student per year, in a check payable to Donna Hensley.
+--> A registration fee to Bristol Academy, per student per year, in a check payable to Bristol Academy.

-This is the minimum donation required into the fund that keeps our group going.
+This registration fee is required to keep our group going.
 Our biggest annual expense is liability insurance coverage which the church requires us to hold (whatever insurance your family has cannot replace the need for us to buy this policy).
 We also use this fund to provide needed supplies, including class sets of textbooks which can be loaned to students in lieu of students purchasing the texts.
 Incidental costs, such as whiteboard markers and a shelter rental for our annual picnic, are also covered by this fund.
-You are welcome to donate more, but this is your minimum obligation.

 2. Why are there these extra costs?

 The church has generously let us use their beautiful space in exchange for a per-child instead of a per-day donation.
 We could not afford to use this space if they charged us per day what a room of this quality would typically rent per day.
 The church's insurance policy requires that our group also hold an insurance policy.
-The donation to Bristol Academy covers the cost of that policy, as well as miscellaneous supplies such as white board markers.
+The donation to Bristol Academy covers the cost of that policy, other liability insurance, certain textbooks, as well as miscellaneous supplies such as white board markers.

 3. Why do I have to write so many different checks?